swentel/indieweb/README.md

 - Built-in IndieAuth Authorization and Authentication API, or use external service
 - Microsub built-in server or use external service
 - Micropub
-  - Create content note, article, event, rsvp, reply, like, repost, bookmark and issue
+  - Create content note, article, event, rsvp, reply, like, repost, bookmark, checkin, geocache and issue
   - Updating content is currently limited to changing the published status, title and body of nodes and comments
+  - q=category can be configured and q=source is also experimentally available to get a list of posts
   - Delete a node, comment or webmention
-  - q=category can be configured and q=source is also experimentally available to get a list of posts
+  - store location coordinates
 - Auto-create comments from 'in-reply-to'
 - Reply on comments and send webmention
 - Feeds: microformats, atom and jf2